 The SACES Executive Committee shall forward any charges brought against any member to the Chair of the ACA Ethics Committee for processing.

 Section 3.
-Membership of the Advisory Council of State Presidents.
+Membership of the State Presidents Council.

-All Presidents of State Divisions of ACES in the SACES region or their designee shall be members of the Advisory Council of State Presidents.
+All Presidents of State Divisions of ACES in the SACES region or their designee shall be members of the State Presidents Council.
 Each state shall submit the names, addresses, and phone numbers of its state president or the state president’s official designee to the Secretary of SACES annually, on or before August 1.

 Section 4.
-Functions of the Advisory Council of State Presidents.

-The function of the Advisory Council of State Presidents is to serve as the agency through which the Executive Committee or the President maintains liaison with members of the Association throughout the year.

-The Advisory Council will be convened early during the annual meeting of the Association to preview and add to the Executive Committee’s agenda.

-The Advisory Council may be consulted by the President or the Executive Committee on matters that effect the Association throughout the year.

-The Advisory Council may suggest issues and/or concerns to the President or the Executive Committee for the good of the cause.

-The Advisory Council may recommend Committee Chairpersons and Committee members for SACES standing and special committees.

-The members of the Advisory Committee shall assist with communication between the President and Executive Committee and the membership.

-Section 5.
 Membership of the General Assembly.